FunnyMonkey/fm-vagrant/README.md

 If this happens you will need to get the machine hash stored in .vagrant it will be something like the following

     26424ca8-1f48-4ec1-9888-12b8f69f7c7e

 Once you have the machine hash then you can halt the machine.

     VBoxManage controlvm '26424ca8-1f48-4ec1-9888-12b8f69f7c7e' poweroff

 Then boot the machine with a GUI console

     VBoxManage startvm '26424ca8-1f48-4ec1-9888-12b8f69f7c7e'

 Once the machine is booted login, and then run;

     sudo update-grub

 Then you should be able to resume managing this via vagrant in the standard headless manner.

+### Failing to boot

+If the vagrant box fails to boot and exits after;

+    [default] Booting VM...
+    [default] Waiting for machine to boot.
+This may take a few minutes...
+    [default] Machine booted and ready!
+    Guest-specific operations were attempted on a machine that is not ready for guest communication.
+This should not happen and a bug should be reported.

+Then the vagrantbox has been booted, but not provisioned, and you will not have the proper configuration to test or develop.
+This seems to happen when running the CentOS vagrantbox from PuppetLabs and attempting to customize it with Vagrant configuration, such as:

+      config.vm.customize ["modifyvm", :id, "--memory", "2048"]
+      config.vm.customize ["modifyvm", :id, "--cpus", "4"]

+This however, does not mean that the vagrantbox will not work.
+In order to remedy this, you will simply need to reload the vagrantbox, and run the provisioners.
+The following command will do both:

+    vagrant reload --provision

+Then your virtual machine will be properly set up and provisioned, and you can access and manage it as described above.